deepset-ai/haystack/docs/_src/usage/usage/roadmap.md

 _Zenhub Tab -> Roadmap (right menu)_

 Here you can find our most recent roadmap with the **high-level projects** that are planned for the upcoming quarters.
-We update it regularly and refine the projects as they come closer in the time line.
+We update it regularly and refine the projects as they come closer in time.

 ![image](../../img/zenhub_roadmap.png)

 ### Board
 _Zenhub Tab -> Board (right menu)_

-If you are interesting in the **operational tasks** and their status, you can find our agile board here.
+If you are interested in the **operational tasks** and their status, you can find our agile board here.

 ![image](../../img/zenhub_board.png)
 ### Additional issue details & Releases
 _Right panel in regular Github issues_

 With Zenhub you can also see some additional tags in every GitHub issue.
-For those of you who wonder about the next release date: We aim for releases every ~ 4 weeks and will tag the issues that will need to be finished before we can release a bit in advance.
+For those of you who wonder about the next release date: We aim for releases every ~ 4 weeks and will tag the issues that will need to be finished before a bit in advance.

 ![image](../../img/zenhub_issue.png)